 A low-loss, low power consumption monolithic high-temperature superconducting (HTS) Josephson junction mixer at 7-8.5 GHz is presented.
 The mixer consists of a HTS YBa 2Cu 3O 7-x (YBCO) bandpass filter for RF input, a lowpass filter for IF output and a LO resonator integrated with a single Josephson junction.
 All the passive and active devices are fabricated on a 20 mmtimes 10 mm MgO substrate.
 Measurement result shows a conversion gain of -7 dB at 40 K, and -4.7 dB at 20 K. The IF output versus the RF input exhibits a wide linear range of conversion gains.
 The mixer has an extremely low LO power requirement at -32 dBm and a 50 nW power consumption. © 2001-2012 IEEE.

-Zhang, T, Du, J, Guo, YJ & Sun, X 2013, 'A compact HTS bandpass microstrip filter with novel coupling structure for on-chip integration', Physica C: Superconductivity and its Applications, vol. 495, pp. 69-73.View/Download from: UTS OPUS or Publisher's site
+Zhang, T, Du, J, Guo, YJ & Sun, X 2013, 'A compact HTS bandpass microstrip filter with novel coupling structure for on-chip integration', Physica C: Superconductivity and its Applications, vol. 495, pp. 69-73.View/Download from: Publisher's site

 A compact low-complexity high-selectivity high-temperature superconducting (HTS) microstrip bandpass filter is presented in this paper, which consists of only three half-wavelength resonators.
 A novel coupling scheme is used to provide a pair of transmission zeros outside the passband, so that the selectivity of the filter is improved.
 The filter is fabricated on an MgO substrate with YBa 2 Cu 3 O 7-x (YBCO) coating.
 Measurement result shows an in-band insertion loss at 0.5 dB, a sharp slope, and a stopband rejection better than 20 dB.
 The compactness and high-selectivity features make the filter suitable for on-chip integration of HTS receiver front-ends. © 2013 Published by Elsevier B.V.
 All rights reserved.

-Du, J, MacFarlane, JC, Pegrum, CM, Zhang, T, Cai, Y & Guo, YJ 2012, 'A self-pumped high-temperature superconducting Josephson mixer: Modelling and measurement', Journal of Applied Physics, vol. 111, no. 5.View/Download from: UTS OPUS or Publisher's site
+Du, J, MacFarlane, JC, Pegrum, CM, Zhang, T, Cai, Y & Guo, YJ 2012, 'A self-pumped high-temperature superconducting Josephson mixer: Modelling and measurement', Journal of Applied Physics, vol. 111, no. 5.View/Download from: Publisher's site

 We have recently developed a high-temperature superconducting (HTS) Josephson self-pumped mixer with an on-chip heterodyne local oscillator.
 The device is based on HTS step-edge junction technology and a resistive- superconducting quantum interference device (RSQUID) configuration.
 The heterodyne local oscillator and mixer output are frequency-tunable from below 10 MHz to 5 GHz by a control current.
 The performance of the autonomous Josephson mixer-local oscillator has been experimentally evaluated in terms of the current-voltage characteristics, intermediate frequency (IF)-tunable bandwidth, operation range, linearity, bias current, and temperature dependence of the IF output (or mixer conversion efficiency).
 We find the results are in good overall agreement with numerical simulation. © 2012 American Institute of Physics.

-Du, J, MacFarlane, JC, Zhang, T, Cai, Y & Guo, YJ 2012, 'Self-pumped HTS Josephson heterodyne tunable mixer', Superconductor Science and Technology, vol. 25, no. 2.View/Download from: UTS OPUS or Publisher's site
+Du, J, MacFarlane, JC, Zhang, T, Cai, Y & Guo, YJ 2012, 'Self-pumped HTS Josephson heterodyne tunable mixer', Superconductor Science and Technology, vol. 25, no. 2.View/Download from: Publisher's site

 Experimental evaluation of a high-temperature superconducting Josephson heterodyne mixer based on a resistive-SQUID configuration is reported.
 The device consists of two YBa 2 Cu 3 O 7-x step-edge Josephson junctions connected via a small resistor in an otherwise superconducting loop.
 It has been previously shown to generate a heterodyne oscillation, which is frequency-tunable by a control current through the resistor.
 Under certain conditions, this device can operate as a frequency-tunable heterodyne mixer (down-converter) in the presence of an RF signal.
 In this paper, we describe the operation of the autonomous Josephson mixerlocal oscillator device and present the experimental results on the mixer performances in terms of the junction currentvoltage characteristics, the frequency tunability, linearity, and dynamic range as well as their temperature dependence for signal frequencies from 1 to 5GHz. © 2012 IOP Publishing Ltd.

-Du, J, Zhang, T, MacFarlane, JC, Guo, YJ & Sun, XW 2012, 'Monolithic high-temperature superconducting heterodyne Josephson frequency down-converter', Applied Physics Letters, vol. 100, no. 26.View/Download from: UTS OPUS or Publisher's site
+Du, J, Zhang, T, MacFarlane, JC, Guo, YJ & Sun, XW 2012, 'Monolithic high-temperature superconducting heterodyne Josephson frequency down-converter', Applied Physics Letters, vol. 100, no. 26.View/Download from: Publisher's site

 A monolithic microwave integrated circuit (MMIC) frequency down-converter based on a compact high-T c superconducting (HTS) device is demonstrated.
 The on-chip integrated HTS down-converter consists of a 7-9 GHz bandpass filter for RF input, a lowpass filter for intermediate frequency output, and a self-pumped Josephson heterodyne mixer.
 All the above passive and active components are fabricated on a single 10 mm × 20 mm chip of YBa 2 Cu 3 O 7-x film on MgO substrate.
 Characterization of this MMIC HTS down-converter in terms of frequency response, conversion gain, frequency-tuneability, bias dependence, dynamic range, linearity, and intrinsic noise are presented in this paper. © 2012 Crown.